-Various officers within the college have the primary responsibility and authority to ensure Colorado College meets external and internal requirements for privacy and security of specific types of confidential and business information.
+Various officers within the college have the primary responsibility and authority to ensure Colorado College meets external and internal requirements for intellectual property, research and institutional data, privacy and security of confidential and business information.
 Multiple departments are responsible for general security issues (legal issues, security compliance, physical security, communications, and IT infrastructure security).
 These individuals or departments are responsible for assisting in the development of college information security policies, standards, and best practices in their areas of responsibility.
 They are also responsible for advising departments and individuals in security practices related to areas they oversee, as follows:

 - Personnel information and confidentiality - Human Resources